Project Dinos II: Redshift evolution of dark and luminous matter density profiles in strong-lensing elliptical galaxies across $0.1 < z < 0.9$: Inner dark matter profile from IllustrisTNG

 Here, we describe the extraction of the inner slope of the dark matter profile from halos in the IllustrisTNG simulation \citep{Nelson19}.
 We take the same 165 elliptical galaxy halos from \citet{Wang19}, which were selected to have the morphology of massive elliptical galaxies at both redshifts $z=0$ and $z=1$, and their $z=0$ stellar mass to satisfy $10^{10.7}\ \textrm{M}_{\odot} \leq M_{\star} \leq 10^{11.9}\ \textrm{M}_{\odot}$.
 This sample of elliptical galaxies represents passive evolution, where they have already quenched at $z > 1$.

 We extract the dark matter particle distribution for each of these galaxies from the TNG100-1 run at snapshots $z =$ 0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.7, and 1.
 We then extract the radial density profile of the dark matter by following the algorithm adopted by the \textsc{rockstar} catalog \citep[][see also \citealt{Anbajagane22}]{Behroozi13}.
 We bin the dark matter particles in each halo in equal-mass radial bins between $3\epsilon$ and $R_{200c}$, where $\epsilon = 0.74$ kpc is the gravitational softening length in the TNG100-1 run.
 We set the number of radial bins to either 50 or that needed for having at least 15 particles in each bin.
-We then take only the bins with $r < 0.8 R_{200c}/c$, where $R_{200c}$ is set by the $M_{200c}$ of each halo and the concentration $c$ is obtained from the mass--concentration relation from \citet{Ishiyama21}, as implemented in \textsc{colossus} \citep{Diemer18}.
+We then take only the bins with \txr{$r < R_{200c}$}, where $R_{200c}$ is set by the $M_{200c}$ of each halo.
+We then fit this inner radial density profile with a \txr{gNFW profile with free scale radius, amplitude, and inner logarithmic slope $\gamma_{\rm in}$.}

-We then fit this inner radial density profile with a power-law with free amplitude and exponent.
-We take the best-fit exponents as the inner logarithmic slope $\gamma_{\rm in}$ for each halo at the given snapshot or redshift.
-We do not fit a gNFW profile to the full radial profile extending up to $R_{200c}$ because, in that case, sometimes the concentration can end up extremely high or low or may result in bad fits for the whole profile if the concentration is fixed using the mass--concentration relation.

 \bsp